AI-generated text boundary detection with RoFT: Conclusion

 \section{Conclusion}

 In this work, we address the task of boundary detection between human-written and generated parts in texts that combine both.
-We believe that this setting is increasingly important in real-world applications and is a natural setting for recognizing artificial text since it is often mixed with and especially prompted by human text.
-We have considered the RoFT dataset, presented its modification \emph{RoFT-chatgpt} generated with a more modern large language model, and investigated the performance of features that proved to be useful for artificial text detection in previous works.
-In particular, we have shown that LM fine-tuning works reasonably well for this task but tends to overfit to spurious features in the data, which leads to generalization failures in some settings.
+We believe that this setting is increasingly important in real world applications and is a natural setting for recognizing artificial text since it is often mixed with and prompted by human text.
+We have considered the RoFT dataset, presented its modification \emph{RoFT-chatgpt} generated with a more modern LLM, and investigated the performance of features that were useful for artificial text detection in previous works.
+In particular, we have shown that LLM fine-tuning works reasonably well for this task but tends to overfit to spurious features in the data, which leads to generalization failures in some settings.
 On the other hand, perplexity-based and topological features provide a signal that can help in these situations.
-We have demonstrated that perplexity features are the best overall on balance between accuracy, generalization, and training complexity, and proposed new algorithms for boundary detection.
-Finally, our analysis has uncovered gaps in the current approaches and discovered difficult aspects of the task, which we plan to address in future research.
+We have demonstrated that perplexity features are the best overall on balance between accuracy, generalization, and training complexity.